 FAQs about Flying Drones in Chicago

-Do I need a Chicago drone pilot’s license?
+Do I need a Chicago drones pilot’s license?

-What is the highest drone you can fly in Illinois?
+What is the highest drones you can fly in Illinois?

 400 feet Maximum elevation of 400 feet above the ground.
 Minimum visibility is 3 miles from the control station.
 With the appropriate Air Traffic Control permission, operations in controlled airspace can be permitted.
 Controlled airspace in Illinois is usually located within 5 miles of an airport/heliport.

-What happens if your drone is flown above 400 feet?
+What happens if your drones is flown above 400 feet?

 The maximum altitude is 400ft above the ground.
 If your drone stays within 400 feet of any structure, it can fly higher.
 The maximum speed is 100 mph (87 kph).
 The drone can be carried if the external load is secure and does not affect the flight characteristics or controllability.

-Is it possible to fly a drone above private property in Illinois?
+Is it possible to fly a drones above private property in Illinois?